 Engagement Team Advisor

 Sandy moved to England from South Africa in 2000.
-She has a wealth of experience, including as a Property Manager for a busy letting agent in Herefordshire, UK.
+She has a wealth of experience, including as a Property Manager for a letting agency business in Herefordshire, UK.
 Sandy had this role for six years before joining Caplor Property in 2008.
-During that time, she achieved a merit award for competency in property management from the Association of Residential Letting Agents (ARLA).
-Sandy has a passion for people and within the Caplor Group she is also responsible for HR.
-She has been very actively involved with Caplor Horizons, particularly the Talent Team.
-When she’s not behind her desk she enjoys spending time with her family, playing golf, reading and volunteering in the soup kitchen at her local church.
+Sandy is the leader of Caplor Property and she has enabled its growth.
+She has a passion for people.
+She has been very actively involved with Caplor Horizons, particularly the Engagement Team, since the organisation was established.
+For instance, Sandy has led on carrying out stakeholder engagement research with Advisors and other people that contribute their time.

 Professor Ian Bruce CBE